Hyra/angular-browserify-gulp-boilerplate/README.md

 - Build something awesome

 When gulp is active, your app will be available at http://localhost:5000 and will be live reloaded when you change any SASS or JS files

+## Extending

+I tried to keep the boilerplate as bare bones as possible.
+This means things like Bootstrap or Foundation are not included.
+More often than not I find myself not using it, so the preferred way is to add it when needed, not to remove it when not.

+Installing it is trivial though:

+    npm install bootstrap-sass jquery

+Add the dependencies to main.js

+    var $ = jQuery = require('jquery');
+    require('bootstrap-sass/vendor/assets/javascripts/bootstrap/dropdown'); // Or another plugin you want

+Add the stylesheet to app.scss

+    @import "./node_modules/bootstrap-sass/vendor/assets/stylesheets/bootstrap.scss";